pnp/media/pnp-logos/README.md

   * [Teal](/pnp-logos/svg/teal/)
   * [White](/pnp-logos/svg/white/)

-This folder also includes special versions for the logos for the use as [github social images](/pnp-logos/github-social/).
+This folder also includes special versions of the logos for the use as [github social images](/pnp-logos/github-social/).